 The process as a whole

-Under the premise “Art is subjective; Successful UX is defined greatly by data (numbers)”, we’ve tailored our work accordingly.
-To minimize the future errors and maximize the feedback and evaluation of the idea, we at Bitsapphire, have divided the process in the following steps:
+he process as a whole Under the premise “Art is subjective; Successful UX is defined greatly by data (numbers)”, we’ve tailored our work accordingly.
+To minimize the future errors and maximize the feedback and evaluation of the idea, we at Bitsapphire, have divided the process into the following steps:

 How we do it